neondatabase/website/content/docs/manage/overview.md

 ## API keys

 API keys are global and belong to the Neon user account.
-API keys are used with the [Neon API](../../reference/api-refernce) to create and mange a Neon projects or any object within a project.
-A Neon account can have unlimited API keys.
-For more information, see [API keys](../../get-started-with-neon/using-api-keys).
+API keys are used with the [Neon API](../../reference/api-refernce) to create and manage a Neon projects or any object within a project.
+A Neon account can create unlimited API keys.
+For more information, see [API keys](../api-keys).

 ## Projects